To provide a centralized page listing the most commonly asked questions related to Optical Prime.

 - Where do I upload .siokit files?

-- How do I create a PPT or PDF report?
+- How do I generate a report?

 - I am an End User.
 Why can't I see the data from my collector run?

 - How do I get to the support site?

 - How often is Optical Prime transmitting information?

 - What is the port over which Optical Prime transmits data?